FanDuel promo code: Get $300 in bonus bets for NFL, MLB, and WNBA betting on Tuesday

-FanDuel promo code: Get $300 in bonus bets with winning $5 bet for MLB, WNBA, NFL games on Tuesday, Sept.
+FanDuel promo code: Get $300 in bonus bets with winning $5 wager for MLB, WNBA, NFL games on Tuesday, Sept.
 9

 New users can get $300 in bonus bets with the latest FanDuel promo code if their first MLB wager of $5 or more wins

-There is plenty of MLB and WNBA action on Tuesday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
-You can also use the latest FanDuel promo code to raise your bankroll for NFL betting, with Week 2 starting on Thursday with Packers vs. Commanders.
-Tuesday's matchups include Astros vs. Blue Jays, Yankees vs. Tigers, and Brewers vs. Rangers.
-Meanwhile, in the WNBA, the Lynx and Fever play at 7:30 p.m.
+Games are slated to happen in the MLB and WNBA on Tuesday, and new users can win big with the latest FanDuel promo code, good for $300 in bonus bets if your first wager of $5 or more wins.
+You can also use the latest FanDuel promo code to raise your bankroll for more MLB betting, with Reds vs. Padres, Diamondbacks vs. Giants, and Red Sox vs. Athletics in the later slate of games.
+Meanwhile, in the WNBA, the Fever host the Lynx in a marquee matchup at 7:30 p.m.
 ET.
 Click here to get the newest FanDuel promo code for new users and take advantage of one of the most sought-after sportsbook promos:

 How to claim the FanDuel promo code